serhanaya/aws-generative-ai-demos/aws-gai-summarize/README.md

 * Following is the response for my test using this sample prompt:

     ```
-    There is a breakdown of a turbine with the following issues:
-    - Cracks appeared in the part, Model Number TB-CL-7882, next to  the rotor hub due to reduced tensile strength of the connecting  nut.
-    - There are no other recorded damages except normal wear and  tear, and the anemometer readings seem within range.
+    The log reports that the turbine model # TB-CL-7882 has a issue with cracks appearing due to reduced tensile strength of the nut connecting the rotor blade, with no other damage noted except normal wear and tear.
+The last maintenance was recorded as 12-12-2023 with no issues recorded.

     ```

-    - The summarized response was accurate and concise.
-        - It correctly identified the cracks' location and normal anemometer  - readings.
-        - It accurately pinpointed reduced tensile strength as the potential  - root cause.